Architecture Photography Unfolded

 - Lake Shore Drive Bridge

 - Marina City

 - Lincoln Park Pavilion

 We’ll begin with some architecture locations in the Gold Coast/Magnificent Mile.
-After breakfast, we’ll head to Millenium Park.
-We’ll then take the water taxi to Chinatown, to shoot from 18th street bridge at sunset/blue hour.
+After a break for lunch, we’ll head to Millenium Park and its amazing architecture.
+After an early dinner, we’ll get to take the water taxi to Chinatown, to shoot from 18th street bridge at sunset/blue hour.

 - The Bean